What is Temperature

 Temperature is the measurement of heat either inside or outside of an organism, system, or object.
 By understanding heating and cooling systems and their impact on their surroundings, scientists can use data to gain insight into a variety of applications.
 Temperature measures the amount of energy contained either within or surrounding a system.

-Definition and How It’s Used in Science
+How It’s Used in Science

 Temperature applies to a wide array of scientific branches.
 It determines the amount of energy within particles.
 The more energy, the hotter the object feels and the higher the temperature.
 It is important to realize that energy transfers from one object to another; therefore, there is a transfer of heat that can result in changes within temperature.
 Temperature is measured through an apparatus known as a thermometer.
 There are various styles and thermometer designs, but in order to work, thermometers must be calibrated to a temperature scale.